China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 VII.
 Frequently Asked Questions

-Q: How often should we run monitoring?
+Q: How often should I run monitoring?

 It depends on your project stage.
 During prototyping, a weekly aggregated summary is enough.
 In production, aim for daily summaries + weekly automated tests.
 For critical dependencies, add real-time alerts.